Skip to main content

 States

 National Technology & Engineering Solutions of Sandia, LLC receives $1.6B more in federal contracts than Space Exploration Technologies Corp. ($5.0B vs $3.4B).
-National Technology & Engineering Solutions of Sandia, LLC ranks #15 among federal contractors.
-National Technology & Engineering Solutions of Sandia, LLC's top agency is Department of Energy, while Space Exploration Technologies Corp.'s is National Aeronautics and Space Administration.
+National Technology & Engineering Solutions of Sandia, LLC ranks #16 among federal contractors.
+National Technology & Engineering Solutions of Sandia, LLC's top agency is N/A, while Space Exploration Technologies Corp.'s is National Aeronautics and Space Administration.

 Explore More

-Comparing entity A and entity B on U.S. federal government spending requires lining up the underlying USASpending.gov federal awards data data side by side.
+Comparing National Technology & Engineering Solutions of Sandia, LLC and Space Exploration Technologies Corp. on U.S. federal government spending requires lining up the underlying USASpending.gov federal awards data data side by side.
 The table above runs the comparison on the canonical fields; the narrative below identifies the factor or factors that drive the most meaningful difference between the two.

 Source: USAspending.gov, 2026.